nleethochawalit/GLACiAR2-master/README.md

 4. Make sure that the throughput tables for all bands and the PSF images specific to the observation are in the 'Files' folder.
 5. Modify the SExtractor file 'parameters.sex' in the folder 'SExtractor_files' if needed.
 5. Modify 'dropouts.py' if needed.
 6. Run 'python completeness.py -s source-extractor parameters.yaml'.
-The -s option is to input the command that runs SExtractor.
+The -s option is for inputting the command that runs SExtractor (default = 'source-extractor').

 Parameters
 ----------